siddhantiiits/Fyle_Assignment_Backend/README.md

 # Fyle Backend Challenge

+## All tasks have been implemented:
+1- Built both the missing APIs
+2- Debugged minor asserts
+3- Added one more test for grading
+4- Screen shot of all tests passed and test coverage report is attached.

 ## Who is this for?

 This challenge is meant for candidates who wish intern at Fyle and work with our engineering team.
 You should be able to commit to at least 3 months of dedicated time for internship.